JamesDunne/w8y/README.md

 length is queried before traversal to provide a stopping point.

-The specified executable is spawned to handle the work item as a child process of `w8y`. `w8y` waits for the child process to exit and then deletes the processing key from redis. `w8y` finally exits with the child process's exit code.
+The specified executable is spawned to handle the work item as a child process of `w8y`. `w8y` waits for the child process to exit and then deletes the lock key from redis. `w8y` finally exits with the child process's exit code.

-Before the child process is spawned, the **processing key** is created in redis and a background thread is spawned to periodically refresh the key to prevent it from expiring while the child process executes.
-Once the child process exits, the processing key is immediately deleted to free it up for processing by the next `w8y` instance to pick it up.
+Before the child process is spawned, the **lock key** is created in redis and a background thread is spawned to periodically refresh the key to prevent it from expiring while the child process executes.
+Once the child process exits, the lock key is immediately deleted to free it up for processing by the next `w8y` instance to pick it up.

 **Assumptions:**
 * Redis is available